MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/run-analyzer-macos-linux.md

 ### AuditD Skip Faulty Rules

-This option can be used to skip the faulty rules added in the auditd rules file.
-This option will aloow the auditd subsystem to continue loading rules even in the case of a faulty rule.
+This option enables you to skip the faulty rules added in the auditd rules file while loading them.
+This option allows the auditd subsystem to continue loading rules even if there sis a faulty rule.
 This option summarizes the results of loading the rules.
-In the background this option runs the auditctl with the -c option.
+In the background, this option runs the auditctl with the -c option.

 > [!NOTE]
 > This functionality is available for Linux only.